-Interestingly, new research is pointing to glaucoma being the result of immune response which CBD has been shown to benefit significantly.
+Interestingly, new research is pointing to glaucoma being the result of the immune response which CBD has been shown to benefit significantly.

 We'll need more research on the total effect of CBD on glaucoma.

-Learn all about CBD and immune response here.
+Learn all about CBD and autoimmune here.

 CBD and chemotherapy

-CBD is a powerful anti-oxidant.
+CBD is a powerful antioxidant.

 More so than either Vitamin E or A!

-Usually this is an issue with chemotherapy since chemotherapy creates a swell of inflammation that eventually overwhelms and kills the cell.
+Usually, this is an issue with chemotherapy since chemotherapy creates a swell of inflammation that eventually overwhelms and kills the cell.